glKarin/com.n0n3m4.diii4a/README.md

 ##### About `BSE`
 Because `BSE` not open-source, so I default supply a `NULL` implement and a uncompleted but working implement with DOOM3 Particle/Fx system(using macros `_RAVEN_FX` marked).
 ##### About `BOT`
-It has some unnecessary source code for Bot by `jmarshall`.
+Define macro `MOD_BOTS` will compile SABot a7(from DOOM3) mod source code for bot support in multiplayer-game.

 #### Prey(2006)
 ##### `_HUMANHEAD`, `_PREY` is patches macros, find them in `DIII4A` source code.